The official blog of the Lung Institute.

 - Reduce oven temperature to 350F and continue baking 35 to 40 minutes or until knife inserted 1 inch from crust comes out clean.
 Cool.
 Garnish as desired.
 Store leftovers covered in refrigerator.

 We hope you find these recipes useful as well as tasty.
-If you or a loved one suffers from COPD, or any lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy.
+If you or a loved one suffers from COPD, or any lung disease, the Lung Institute may be able to help with a variety of cellular treatment options.
+Contact us at (800) 729-3065 to find out if you qualify for cellular therapy.

 Tried one of our recipes?
 Have one better?
 We’d love to hear from you!
 Share your thoughts and comments on our list of Thanksgiving COPD Desserts below.